elswob/neo4j-build-pipeline/README.md

 - A definded schema is used to check all data before loading.
 - Merging multiple data sets into a single node type is handled automatically.

+Note:
+- This is not a fully tested pipeline, there are known issues with Docker and Neo4j that need careful consideration.

 ## Setup

 #### Clone the repo and create conda environment